Skip to main content

 How Do Growth Hormone Peptides Refine the Signal?

 Growth Hormone Peptide Therapy uses specific secretagogues, like Ipamorelin or Sermorelin, to stimulate the pituitary gland’s own production of growth hormone (GH).
 This approach offers a more nuanced, pulsatile release of GH compared to direct injection of synthetic HGH, mimicking the body’s natural rhythms.
-The downstream effects on are primarily mediated by Insulin-like Growth Factor 1 (IGF-1), whose production in the liver is stimulated by GH.
+The downstream effects on cellular growth are primarily mediated by Insulin-like Growth Factor 1 (IGF-1), whose production in the liver is stimulated by GH.

 IGF-1 is another potent activator of the PI3K/Akt/mTOR pathway.
 It binds to its own receptor on the cell surface, initiating the same anabolic cascade as testosterone, though through a different initial trigger.
 The synergy between optimized testosterone and a healthy GH/IGF-1 axis creates a powerful, multi-pronged stimulus for cellular growth and repair.